BDE 4.14.0 Production release

 Provide a BER encoder class.

 This component defines a single class, balber::BerEncoder, that contains a parameterized encode function.
-The encode function encodes data read from a specified stream and loads the corresponding object to an object of the parameterized type.
-The encode method is overloaded for two types of input streams:
+The encode function encodes the object of the parameterized type into the specified stream.
+The encode method is overloaded for two types of output streams:

 This component encodes objects based on the X.690 BER specification.
 It can only be used with types supported by the bdlat framework.